Assistant Professor

 |

-contact me | |
+| contact me | |

-My GitHub | |
+| My GitHub | |

-Before entering academia, I taught English as a Foreign Language for many years, did freelance Russian-English interpreting, and worked in the NLP industry.
+Before entering academia, I taught English as a Foreign Language for many years, operated as a freelance Russian-English interpreter, and worked several years in the NLP industry.
 You can read one version of my journey here.
+I love helping linguists or others from humanities backgrounds to get started with computational methods.
+Check out my FAQs!

 Education